aleleio/teambuilding-games/games/disco-circle.md

 # Disco Circle

 ## Description
 Group forms a circle.
 A song is played on the background, preferably a funky one, with a good rhythm.
-Chair starts with a move that is to be imitated by the participants.\nNext delegate in the circle introduces another move and so on.
+Chair starts with a move that is to be imitated by the participants.
+Next delegate in the circle introduces another move and so on.